pandapanda3/chatstreamlit/README.md

-# 🎈 Streamlit + LLM Examples App
+# 🎈 Dental Interaction Simulator

-Building LLM apps with Streamlit.
+**Dental Interaction Simulator**

+The Dental Interaction Simulator is an advanced training platform designed to enhance the skills of dental professionals through realistic simulations.
+It allows users to engage in lifelike conversations between dentists and patients, focusing on detailed patient information gathering.
+The platform utilizes cutting-edge AI technology to generate coherent and natural dialogues, helping trainees practice and improve their communication abilities in a controlled, immersive environment.

 ## Overview of the App

-This app showcases a growing collection of LLM minimum working examples.

-Current examples include:
+Current pages include:

-- Chatbot
-- File Q&A
+- Profile
-- Chat with Internet search
-- LangChain Quickstart
+- Communication
-- LangChain PromptTemplate
+- History Conversation
-- Chat with user feedback

-## Demo App
+## Where to acess it?
-open the link and click the button of Open app: https://dashboard.heroku.com/apps/chatstreamlit
+1. Open the link and click the button of Open app: https://dashboard.heroku.com/apps/chatstreamlit
+2. Open the link of http://3.8.0.20:8501/

 ### Get an OpenAI API key

 You can get your own OpenAI API key by following the following instructions: